besok/jsonpath-rust/README.md

 ### Filter expressions

+Filter expressions are used to filter the elements in the list or values in the object.

 The expressions appear in the filter operator like that `[?@.len > 0]`.
 The expression in general consists of the following elements: